 Regular exercise, balanced nutrition, and adequate sleep are essential components of a healthy lifestyle that supports overall well-being.

-Keeping regular contact with their healthcare practitioners can keep small problems from becoming larger ones.
+Keeping regular contact with your healthcare practitioners can keep small problems from becoming larger ones.

-By prioritizing self-care and making conscious choices to nurture your body, happy individuals enjoy greater vitality and energy to fully engage in life’s pleasures and pursuits.
+They prioritize self-care and make it a conscious choice to nurture your body, happy individuals enjoy greater vitality and energy to fully engage in life’s pleasures and pursuits.

 Adopting habits such as regular exercise, balanced nutrition, and adequate sleep can significantly impact mood and overall well-being as people age.